Joseph-ER/Individual-chalenges/tillTechTest/README.md

  ## My approach
 First I wanted to be able to display the items in the prices array from the hipsterCoffee.json.
 This was a bit tricky as I had issues manipulating the JSON, but got there in the end.

+I had to try a few different ways to display the menu in a way that would be conveniant for me to select items from to place orders.
+I am very happy with the way I got it to work at the end.

-Next, I worked to allowthe user to place an order and pass tests for this.
+Next, I worked to allow the user to place an order and pass tests for this.

 Then, I made the receiptLogic class that displays the receipt in a clear way for the user.
+Testing for this was tricky, as I had console.logged a lot of the data I wanted, but to test properly i had to reformat these to all be in 1 'return' line as to be something I can test.

 Finally, I reformatted any code I had not reformatted as well as running eslint to make sure my code was formatted correctly.